harvestmoonspeedruns/harvestmoonspeedruns.com/wiki/hmsth/basics/affection.md

 <sup>5</sup> +6 if AP > 20;
 <sup>6</sup> +2 if AP > 20

 An important gift mechanic in StH is the **affection threshold**; for some villagers, the boost from a certain gift will change depending on their current affection value, and this can be crucial for some endings.
 The most notable case is Dia, who receives a +4 boost from Blueberries at first, but when her affection is greater than 40, they give +6, which greatly reduces the number of trips needed to gift her for the Treasure Hunt II ending.
+In some cases, the boost can even decrease at higher affection levels, such as Parsley's boost from Walnuts and Mushrooms, which decreases from +3 to +2 when his affection exceeds 20.

 ## Practical Applications